lucylai96/lucylai96.github.io/ucsd.md

 ***
 I'm super excited to be starting as an Assistant Teaching Professor in the Department of Cognitive Science at UCSD this coming Fall (2025)!
 If you're a current UCSD student who is interested in taking a course with me, you're in the right place :)

 As a college student, I remember feeling apprehensive about taking a course from a brand new professor---how would I know if they were any good at teaching?
-(Very fair question, as many professors show up on their first day without any teaching experience!).
+(Very fair question, as many professors show up on their first day with 0 teaching experience!).
 So now, as a new professor, I find it important to introduce myself and let you know what you can expect from me as an instructor and researcher.

 ### who am I?
 In case you didn't catch it on my home page, I got my Ph.D. in Neuroscience from Harvard in May 2024, where I worked on developing computational theories of learning and decision making.
 I've taught over